 Financial assets at FVTPL are recorded in the statement of financial position at fair value, with changes in the fair value included under the 'Trading and securities gains (losses) - net' account in profit or loss.
-Interest earned is reported in the profit or loss under 'Interest income on Deposits in banks'.
+Interest earned is reported in the profit or loss under 'Interest income'.